DarkoPendragon/discord.js-musicbot-addon/README.md

 * Added a fix to attempt to stop URLs with `&` in them not searching correctly.
 * Cooldown fixes.
 * Other touchups.

-## 13.0.2
-* Commands can now be excluded from help.
-* Fixed some documentation.
-* Commands can be excluded from cooldowns.
-* Leave command now loads.
-* It also works!
-* Fixed queue not playing correctly when loop is set to `queue`.
-* Fixed an error causing search not to set a videos position.
-* Some touch ups.